Any digital advertiser must be able to forecast the outcome of their PPC campaigns. This will inform you on how to modify your business strategy.

-Gone are the days when you had to create a model to analyse campaign data to forecast future success.
-Google Ads’ Performance Planner predictions, recommends setting changes, and optimises your budget.
+Gone are the days when you had to create a model to analyze campaign data to forecast future success.
+Google Ads’ Performance Planner predictions, recommend setting changes, and optimizing your budget.

 This post will provide a clear solution to the question, “Why should your firm use Performance Planner?”

 To understand why your company should utilize Performance Planner, you should first learn about the tool.
 It can be used to create forecast models for a single campaign or multiple campaigns.

 One of its most useful applications is optimizing spending for multiple campaigns with the same marketing goal.

 Performance Planner creates models using your data as well as user data from across the Search and Display networks.
 The Performance Planner can simulate relevant ad auctions using data from billions of daily search queries.

 It also takes into account competition data, seasonal fluctuations, and landing page revisions.